19hours/sg-statutes/Acts/Income Tax Act.md

 “assessable income” means —

 (a) in relation to a company, assessable income of the company as determined under section 37 after deducting any deduction allowed under section 37G, investment allowance under Part X of the Economic Expansion Incentives (Relief from Income Tax) Act (Cap.
-86) and any deductions claimed under section 37C;
+86), integrated investment allowance under Part XIIID of that Act and any deductions claimed under section 37C;

+[34/2008 wef Y/A 2009 & Sub Ys/A]

+[2/2013 wef 17/02/2012]

 (b) in relation to an individual, assessable income of the individual as determined under section 37 after deducting any deductions claimed under section 37D; and